Arka-Bhowmik/mri_triage_normal/training/b_vgg16_readme.md

 ##### (g) create_dictionary_vgg16.py    ----> For creating training paths and validation paths into dictionary

 ##### (h) Data_gen_vgg16.py             ----> For generating training and validation generator

+#### C. Note: For cross-validation the same training algorithm was used 5 times for 5-folds by spliting the entire training data 5-times.
+This would lead to five distinct models such that in inference mode the prediction is obtained as average of all five models.